paulpierre/markdown-crawler/README.md

 <br><br>

 ###  html2text credits
-`md_crawler` makes use of html2text by the late and legendary [Aaron Swartz](me@aaronsw.com).
+`markdown_crawler` makes use of html2text by the late and legendary [Aaron Swartz](me@aaronsw.com).
 The original source code can be found [here](http://www.aaronsw.com/2002/html2text).
 A modification was implemented to make it compatible with Python 3.x.
 It is licensed under GNU General Public License (GPL).